Bo Frese

 And something still isn't right.

-Products ship late, miss the mark, or quietly accumulate technical debt that makes every future feature slower and more expensive.
+Products ship late, miss the mark for the people they were built for, or quietly accumulate technical debt that makes every future feature slower and more expensive.
+The business doesn't get the outcomes it was promised.
+The users don't get what they actually needed.
 You've probably tried to fix it.
 Hired people.
 Possibly run a transformation.
 The ceremonies ran.
 The status reports looked fine.
 The underlying problems stayed — and then surfaced somewhere else.

 Here's why: good people, doing their best, inside a system they didn't design.
 What each person sees, reports, and acts on is shaped by where they sit and what they're measured by.
 By the time the picture reaches the top, it's passed through every lens in the organisation — each one honest, each one partial.